Connecting state and local government leaders

 Climate change has already increased average temperatures and has made extreme heat events more frequent, longer, and more intense.
 These both compound each other and create more heat risk for our communities.
 The good news is that we can plan our communities to mitigate both urban heat and greenhouse gas emissions if we choose to.

-Q: Your report notes that extreme heat is the No. 1 weather-related killer in the U.S., making public safety a critical focus.
+Your report notes that extreme heat is the Number 1 weather-related killer in the US, making public safety a critical focus.
 What are some of other effects of heat on cities?

 The seven considerations for heat planning are:

-- Implementing, monitoring, and evaluating the effectiveness of heat planning efforts.
+- and implementing, monitoring, and evaluating the effectiveness of heat planning efforts.